xingzhou/containercafe/README.md

 `An error occurred trying to connect: Get https://localhost:8087/v1.21/images/4a419cdeaf69/json: tls: oversized record received with length 20527[]`

 In order to fix this problem, use `DOCKER_TLS_VERIFY=""` prefix for running 'docker' command

+## Running Test Scripts

+* Test scripts are located in `proxy-test` folder, and should be run from this directory.

+* Execute `source setup_local.sh` or `source setup_CCSAPI.sh`.
+Former tests local file authentication, latter, CCSAPI authentication.

+* Run with the command `./test_containers.sh da07` (can also be run with no argument).

+* Results delineated in file `test_containers_results.txt`.